exercism/wren/exercises/practice/list-ops/.docs/instructions.append.md

 It's natural to use a List object in the backend to hold the data.
 Keep your hands off the List methods (like `where`, `map`, etc).

-There are a some "primitive" List operations that can are inevitable, such as:
+There are a some "primitive" List operations that are unavoidable, such as:

 * slicing: `list[from..to]`
 * adding: `list.add(item)`